Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-Most respondents have not faced online fraud, indicating relatively safe usage of digital payments.
+Most respondents (78.75%) have not faced online fraud, indicating relatively safe usage of digital payments.
+However, 21.25% have experienced financial loss due to fraud, representing a significant minority affected by security breaches.

 ---